 A Coordinated TKDS change master key will reencipher the active TKDS disk-copy to a new TKDS using the master key values that have been pre-loaded into the new master key registers.
-Before performing the coordinated TKDS change master key function, you must use the TKE to load the new P11 master key registers or your RCS vendor utility to load the new RCS master key.
+Before performing the

 After reenciphering the active TKDS disk-copy, the initiating system will send sysplex messages to the other members sharing the same active TKDS, informing them to re-load their in-store TKDS from the new reenciphered TKDS.
 Next, the initiating system will set the P11, RCS, or both master key or keys for the new master key registers that have been pre-loaded and make the new TKDS the active TKDS.
 Finally, the initiating system will send sysplex messages to the other members of their TKDS sysplex cluster, informing them to set their P11, RCS, or both P11 and RCS master keys for the new master key registers that have been pre-loaded and to make the new TKDS their active TKDS.